rust-lang/book/src/ch17-01-futures-and-syntax.md

 written and what it means.

-When Rust sees a block marked with the `async` keyword, it compiles it into a unique, anonymous data type which implements the `Future` trait.
+When Rust sees a block marked with the `async` keyword, it compiles it into a unique, anonymous data type that implements the `Future` trait.
 When Rust sees a function marked with `async`, it compiles it into a non-async function whose body is an async block.
 An async function’s return type is the type of the anonymous data type the compiler creates for that async block.

-Thus, writing `async fn` is equivalent to writing a function which returns a _future_ of the return type.
-When the compiler sees a function definition such as the `async fn page_title` in Listing 17-1, it’s equivalent to a non-async function defined like this:
+Thus, writing `async fn` is equivalent to writing a function that returns a _future_ of the return type.
+To the compiler, a function definition such as the `async fn page_title` in Listing 17-1 is equivalent to a non-async function defined like this:

 ```rust
 # extern crate trpl; // required for mdbook test